resource-watch/slate/source/includes/api/_dataset.md

 vocabulary[name]| Filter returned datasets by vocabulary tags.
 Does not support regexes.       | String      | any valid text collection     | Filter returned datasets collection id.
 Does not support regexes.            | String      | any valid text favourite      | Filter by favourited datasets.
 See [this section](#favorites) for more info.
 Does not support regexes. | String      | any valid text

-Please keep in mind the following:

-- String types support and expect a regex value, unless detailed otherwise on the `Description` field.
-Although typically they will match exact strings, you may have to escape certain characters (PCRE v8.42 spec).
-- Array types support multiple values.
-Use `,` as an `or` multi-value separator, or `@` as a multi-value, exact match separator.
-- Object types expect a boolean value, where `true` matches a non-empty object, and `false` matches an empty object.

 ### Sorting